 Years of liquid cosh and ECT

-beat and drained Sweeney's blood bound scrap with life
+beat and drained Sweeney's blood-bound scrap with life

 nuked his mind and buckled his passion

-on an anvil of despair:
+on an anvil of despair

 razed thought to a desert, where a phantom's whisp

-frazzled his nut to the brain baked recipe
+baked his nut to the brain-scrambled recipe

-a guard scraped from the pavement
+a frazzled garda scraped from the pavement

-and time scrubbed from the memories
+and time struck from the memories of residents -

 2 comments: